Biden leads by 10 points as majority of Americans say Trump could have avoided coronavirus: Reuters/Ipsos poll

 Sixty-seven percent of Americans want to stop in-person campaign rallies and 59% think the presidential debates should be postponed until Trump recovers from the coronavirus.

 It is unclear at this point how Trump’s diagnosis will impact the next presidential debate, which is scheduled for Oct.
-15. The first vice presidential debate between Democrat Kamala Harris and Republican Mike Pence is scheduled for Thursday.
+15. The lone vice presidential debate between Democrat Kamala Harris and Republican Mike Pence is scheduled for Wednesday.

 The Reuters/Ipsos poll was conducted online, in English, throughout the United States.
 It gathered responses from 1,005 U.S. adults, including 596 likely voters.